PowerShell/PowerShellEditorServices/README.md

 If you're looking for the more feature-rich experience, Named Pipes are the way to go.
-They give you all the benefit of the Lanaguge Server Protocol with extra capabilities that you can take advantage of:
+They give you all the benefit of the Language Server Protocol with extra capabilities that you can take advantage of:

 -  The PowerShell Integrated Console
 -  Debugging using the [Debug Adapter Protocol](https://microsoft.github.io/debug-adapter-protocol/)